Conscious Relationship: Holistic Therapy Approach Linked to Nature

 Conscious Relationship: Holistic Therapy Approach linked to Nature

-Contemplations on Ecopsychology from Jan Edl Stein.
-MFT
+Contemplations on Ecopsychology from Jan Edl Stein, MFT

 The following is a transcript from a panel presentation offered at the 2010 Bioneers Conference entitled, “Ecopsychology Emerging”.
 Moderated by Mary Gomes PhD, with Thomas Doherty PhD, Craig Chalquist PhD, Lisa Lynch PhD and Jan Edl Stein MFT.